AI IconToolbarShare ui

 • The individual is at least 18 years old.

-• The occurrence of antisocial behavior is not exclusively during the course of schizophrenia or bipolar disorder.
+• The occurrence of antisocial behavior is not exclusively during schizophrenia or bipolar disorder.

 Differential diagnosis

-Differentiating ASPD from other disorders is crucial for accurate diagnosis and treatment.
+Differentiating adult antisocial personality traits from other disorders is crucial for accurate diagnosis and treatment.
 Conditions that can mimic ASPD include:

-• Borderline personality disorder: Characterized by emotional instability and intense interpersonal relationships.
+• Borderline personality disorder: Characterized by emotional instability in interpersonal relationships.

 • Narcissistic personality disorder: Marked by a grandiose sense of self-importance and lack of empathy.

-• Substance use disorders: Substance abuse can lead to behaviors similar to those seen in ASPD.
+• Substance use disorder: Substance abuse can lead to behaviors similar to those seen in ASPD.

 Treating antisocial personality disorder

-Antisocial personality disorder (ASPD) is a challenging condition to treat, but there are several approaches that can be effective in managing symptoms and improving the quality of life for those affected.
+ASPD is a challenging condition to treat, but several approaches can be effective in managing symptoms and improving the quality of life for those affected.
 Here are some common treatment options:

 Psychotherapy